hackware1993/MagicIndicator/README.md

 More effects adding...

-# Who developed ?
+# Who developed?

-hackware1993@gmail.com.
+hackware1993@gmail.com

-cfb1993@163.com.
+cfb1993@163.com

-An intermittent perfectionist.
+An intermittent perfectionist

 Visit [My Blog](http://hackware.lucode.net) for more articles about MagicIndicator.